Complex behaviours are often a problem associated with

 - Trying to destroy objects

-For those diagnosed with dementia or complex needs, it can be common to display aggressive behaviour, which can be very distressing for loved ones to see.
+For those diagnosed with mental health disorders, dementia or complex needs, it can be common to display feelings of anger, frustration and to be upset, this kind of behaviour can be very distressing for loved ones to see.

 We understand how difficult it can be for everyone involved in these situations and that it can be hard to know how to handle or care for loved ones, which can result in feelings of guilt, stress, and isolation.

-Changes in the brain or general health, including physical pain can cause aggression to surface.
+Changes in the brain or general health, including physical pain can cause anger and frustration to surface.
 As well as communication issues and other environmental factors which can also act as triggers.

 Medical conditions can cause aggressive behaviour include: